samliu/fishing/saltwater_bait.md

 * Frozen Squid
 * Fish remains

 As you can imagine the ocean is huge so it's important that your chum stay smelly and near where you're casting.
 Some people use a burlap sack because it's eco-friendly instead of a compostable bag, and push things like fish guts inside and let it sit in the water.
 It takes ~30+ minutes at least for fish to start smelling the chum and heading your direction.
-Chum works for fish like stripers but also sharks.
+Chum works for predatory fish like stripers but also sharks.

 ## Live Bait